 - A proposal (2,000 words maximum, excluding exhibits and references) for the research project you plan to pursue during the fellowship, including a statement of the research question, the project’s relevance to social policy, and what progress you plan to make during the fellowship period; and

 - Two letters of recommendation, including one from a current faculty advisor.

-For more information, listen to interviews with the 2019 summer fellows.
+For more information, listen to an interview with the 2020 summer fellows.